-For the six months ended June 30, 2010 compared to 2009, income from unconsolidated joint ventures increased by approximately \$10.6 million.
-Income from our unconsolidated joint venture Same Property Portfolio increased approximately \$11.4 million for the six months ended June 30, 2010 compared to 2009 and approximately \$5.1 million of the increase is primarily due to lease extensions of the General Motors Building.
-Approximately \$7.4 million of the increase was from the non-cash impairment charge on our investment in the Value-Added Fund taken in June 2009.
-This change represented the other-than-temporary decline in the fair values below the carrying value of our investment in the unconsolidated joint ventures" (formerly known as Accounting Principles Board Opinion No. 18 "The Equity Method of Accounting for Investments in Common Stock" (APB No. 18)) a loss of an investment under the equity method of accounting, which is other than a temporary decline, must be recognized.
-If the fair value of our investment further, we could recognize additional impairment charges that may be material to our results of operations.
-The increases were offset by a decrease of approximately \$1.1 million related to the other properties in the unconsolidated joint venture Same Property Portfolio.
+For the nine months ended September 30, 2010 compared to 2009, income from unconsolidated joint ventures increased by approximately \$15.8 million.
+Income from our unconsolidated joint venture Same Property Portfolio increased approximately \$16.8 million for the nine months ended September 30, 2010 compared to 2009.
+Income from the Value-Added Fund increased approximately \$7.2 million, of which \$7.4 million of the increase was due to the non-cash impairment charge on our investment in the Value-Added Fund taken in June 2009.
+This change represented the other-than-temporary decline in the fair values below the carrying value of our investment in the unconsolidated joint venture.
+In accordance with guidance in ASC 323 "Investments-Equity Method and Joint Ventures" (formerly known as Accounting Principles Board Opinion No. 18 "The Equity Method of Accounting for Investments in Common Stock" (APB No. 18)) a loss of an investment under the equity method of accounting, which is other than a temporary decline, must be recognized.
+If the fair value of our investments deteriorate further, we could recognize additional impairment charges that may be material to our results of operations.
+In addition, our share of the General Motors Building net income increased by approximately \$6.9 million, which was primarily due to a decrease in depreciation expense related to two major tenant lease expirations.
+The remaining increase of approximately \$2.7 million related to the other properties in the unconsolidated joint venture Same Property Portfolio.

-Income from unconsolidated joint ventures includes a net loss of approximately \$0.3 million after our share of depreciation expense of approximately \$0.6 million from our unconsolidated joint venture that owns 500 North Capitol Street.
+Income from unconsolidated joint ventures includes a net loss of approximately \$0.6 million after our share of depreciation expense of approximately \$1.1 million from our unconsolidated joint venture that owns 500 North Capitol Street.
 On April 1, 2010, we acquired a 30% interest in a joint venture entity that owns 500 North Capitol Street, NW located in Washington, DC.
 500 North Capitol Street is an approximately 176,000 net rentable square foot office property which is fully-leased to a single tenant through March 2011.
-The joint venture currently expects that it will remove the property from service and redevelop the property following the expiration of the lease in March 2011.
+The joint venture currently intends to remove the property from service and redevelop the property following the expiration of the lease in March 2011.